We're passionate about food and about working with children to give them the best possible experience at lunch time.

 Our food is nutritionally balanced, exceeds government standards and has been accredited under the Soil Association's Food for Life Quality Awards Scheme.

-We use locally sourced, produced and organic ingredients wherever we can and 78% of all our dishes are prepared entirely on site.
+We use locally sourced, produced and organic ingredients wherever we can and a minimum of 78% of all our dishes are prepared entirely on site.

 All our food options contain choices that are suitable for vegetarians and for students with food allergies and other dietary requirements.

 Our service is extremely flexible to meet the needs of all our schools and children.

 We have made the following pledges:

 - use an oil for frying with less than 15g saturated fat per 100g such as rapeseed or sunflower oil

 - use lean minced meat or drain off the fat.
 Trim excess fat from meat and remove skin from chicken

 - use cooked meats with all visible fat trimmed off